Towards Efficient Large Language Reasoning Models via Extreme-Ratio Chain-of-Thought Compression: Experiments

 \textbf{Qualitative Analysis at Extreme Ratios.} To qualitatively assess the impact of our semantically-preserved compressor, we present a side-by-side comparison of its outputs against those from the LLMLingua-2 on GSM8K (Fig.~\ref{fig:case}).
 The comparison, shown at 0.2 and 0.4 compression ratios, highlights different preservation strategies.
 The baseline, a general-purpose compressor, successfully shortens the text but shows a tendency to prune tokens within symbolic expressions, leading to partial fragmentation of formulas.
 In contrast, our specialized compressor demonstrates a superior preservation of mathematical integrity.
 It consistently identifies and retains entire formulas as atomic units, a direct result of our formula-aware annotation.
 This case study highlights that our compressor is beneficial for maintaining logical coherence under high compression.

 \textbf{Quantitative Compressor Evaluation.} To quantify compressor quality and test our hypothesis that low-fidelity supervision causes the control collapse, we used Deepseek-R1~\citep{guo2025deepseek} and Qwen3-32B~\citep{yang2025qwen3} as objective judges to score our compressor against LLMLingua-2~\citep{pan2024llmlingua} (detailed in Appendix \ref{sec:llm prompts}).
-As shown in Fig.~\ref{fig:gpt-4o}, outputs at four ratios were scored 1-5 on Math Fidelity, Reasoning Coherence, and Clarity \& Readability.
+As shown in Fig.~\ref{fig:gpt-4o}, outputs at four ratios were scored 1--5 on Math Fidelity, Reasoning Coherence, and Clarity \& Readability.
 Our compressor outperforms LLMLingua-2, with the largest gaps in fidelity and coherence observed at the extreme 0.2 and 0.4 ratios.
-This finding is further corroborated by a detailed human evaluation (detailed in Appendix \ref{sec:user study}).
+To verify that this trend is not merely an artifact of LLM-based judging, we further conduct a blind A/B human preference study.
+Five expert raters compare compressed rationales from Extra-CoT and LLMLingua-2 across four target budgets, yielding 250 pairwise votes per budget and 1,000 votes in total.
+The human results show the same trend as the automatic evaluation, with Extra-CoT being strongly preferred under aggressive compression (detailed in Appendix \ref{sec:user study}).

 \textbf{Effect of RL Reward Components.} The ablation study (Table~\ref{tab:ablation_rewards_full}) validates the necessity of both the mode shaping ($\mathcal{R}_{\mathrm{mode}}$) and the control-head ($\mathcal{R}_{\mathrm{ctrl}}$) components in CHRPO.
 Removing both ($\text{w/o } \mathcal{R}_{\mathrm{mode+ctrl}}$) causes the GSM8K average token count to surge from the target ${210}$ to ${324}$, confirming that $\mathcal{R}_{\mathrm{mode}}$ is the primary engine driving the policy toward the extreme low-budget regime.
 Conversely, ablation of the control-head ($\text{w/o } \mathcal{R}_{\mathrm{ctrl}}$) results in significant accuracy degradation.
 This confirms that $\mathcal{R}_{\mathrm{ctrl}}$'s hierarchical placement is essential for stabilizing the policy and ensuring the aggressive compression remains high-quality.
 Only the full CHRPO framework achieves the optimal balance of maximum compression efficiency (${210}$ Tokens) and highest accuracy (${85.8\%}$).
 Further ablation studies are provided in Appendix \ref{sec:reward ablation}.